csc-training/portable-gpu-programming/openmp/02-axpy-dynamic/README.md

    Code compiles fine, but it crashes during execution to memory access fault although the same pragma was working earlier. :(

-   Use runtime debugging environment variables to find the issue and then fix the code.
+   Use runtime debugging environment variables introduced in the previous exercise (`CRAY_ACC_DEBUG` or `LIBOMPTARGET_INFO`) to find the issue and then fix the code.